GGyul-E/qilingframework.github.io/donation.md

 permalink: /donation/
 ---

 Opensource project is never an easy task.
-We value any help from the communityWe would like to thank individual/organization that generously donated to Qiling Framework project.
+Hence, we value any help from the community.
+We would like to thank individual/organization that generously donated to Qiling Framework project.
 Listed below are not in any particular order:

 - Silas Cutler
 - Alloysius Goh